 This project is mainly responsible for handling the medical data for different clinician, different medical reports, handling of data on cloud etc.

+Responsibilities:

 As an architect responsible for bringing technical innovation, discussing technical solutions with client, responsible for delivering the entire project.